What is dwarfism?

 - Then spend 5-7 days of rest before lengthening begins.

-- Then spend 10-12 weeks in the distraction phase lengthening approximately a centimeter every 2 weeks while doing physical therapy 3-5 days a week for 1-2 hours a day.
+- Then spend 10-12 weeks in the distraction (lengthening) phase gaining approximately a centimeter every 2 weeks while doing physical therapy 3-5 days a week for 1-2 hours a day.
 This intensive physical therapy must be done for the lengthening to succeed, and because it is so specialized, it must be done at the Rubin Institute.

 - During this lengthening period, the patient will need to be seen at the International Center for Limb Lengthening clinic every 2 weeks.
 This type of extensive lengthening requires close clinical follow up to achieve the best results and avoid complications.

-- During this distraction phase of lengthening:
+- During this distraction phase:

 - Then for 2-4 months, the bone needs to consolidate and heal.
-(This phase can be completed at home and X-rays can be sent intermittently.)
+This phase can be completed at home and X-rays can be sent intermittently.

 - In the consolidation phase: